 Okanogan-Wenatchee National Forest, Washington

-The greater Wenatchee area is also home to the Okanogan-Wenatchee National Forest, another lesser-known gem and a worthwhile stop on a Seattle to Vancouver itinerary.
+The greater Wenatchee area is also home to the Okanogan-Wenatchee National Forest, another lesser-known gem and a worthwhile stop.

 The forest encompasses 1,735,394 acres, with 137 miles bordering the eastern side of the Cascade Mountain Range.
 Remote and relatively low traffic, it’s the ideal place for those who’d prefer to hike, or forest-bathe, in solitude.